ErikOnBike/CodeParadise/README.md

 ```

 **Tip**: Adding additional classes to an application is currently not always correctly propagated to a running environment.
 Even reloading a tab/window might not always yield the required result.
 Try opening a new tab/window just to be sure.
 And if it still results in an exception, you might try to reset the environment with the code above and restart it.

+**Tip**: The server image keeps all sessions in memory at the moment (they never expire yet).
+So once in a while use the reset code above to clean up the sessions.
+Remember the sessions will also be saved in the image.
+So closing and reopening your image should bring you back the session and you can continu where you left off.

 ### Start your browsers